1.1. This photography competition is conducted by INK and Pixel Media PTY LTD (ACN 638 969 043) (“the Promoter”).

 Who can enter?

 2.1.
-Surfing Life Photo of the Year is open to any persons residing within Australia or any person living outside of Australia with Australian citizenship.
+Surfing Life Photo of the Year is open to anyone globally.

 2.2.
 Surfing Life Photo of the Year is open to professional photographers, amateurs and enthusiasts.